yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/bond.md

 ## Bond Trading Platforms

 * CFETS (China Foreign Exchange Trade System) is a major global trading platform and pricing center for RMB and related products.

+## Flat Bond

+When a bond does not yield any interest.

+* Flat Trading

+A situation in which a market or security is neither rising nor declining in price or valuation.

+* Default

+* Payment-in-kind

+Payment-in-kind (PIK) is the use of a good or service as payment instead of cash.